Blocklock/Vision-Mission-Values/README.md

 # Vision-Mission-Values
-Restoring trust in our democracy
+Reclaiming ownership of our data